 What I’d like for you to do then is try and go up and down ever so slightly.
 You can almost do like little circles or even like a figure eight type deal here.
 As you can see, almost anything goes.
 Just the fact that you are mobilizing the scar is where you’re going to get the benefit from.
 Now, you want to do that with the ball placed in the center of the scar, maybe a little bit off to one side, maybe a little bit off to the other side, okay?
 So you want to actually make sure that you’re addressing the whole scar length from one hip bone to the other hip bone.

 Then, once you’ve finished that, what you can do again is, work on just mobilizing the area, maybe doing a couple more deep breaths in those different areas that you’ve worked on previously, because now with those deep breaths, you’ve helped to mobilize things.

 Just keep in mind that this may be a little bit tender and that is okay.
 That’s why I give you the option of being up on your forearms or resting your chin on your hands so that you can reduce the intensity of it based off of how you’re feeling.
-I would not recommend diving too deep into mobilizing your scar tissue until that healing period has occurred, so until at least six weeks postpartum.
+I would not recommend diving too deep into mobilizing your scar tissue until that healing period has occurred, so until at least six weeks of postpartum recovery.

 You want to make sure that there’s no visible scabs left on the scar, okay?
 So, I wouldn’t recommend doing this in those early, early days, but you can start working on that around that timeframe to help give you more mobility through that scar tissue and help with returning to regular function.
 So I hope that was helpful.
 If you have any other questions, please feel free to reach out.
 Otherwise we’ll see you again soon, take care.